radubobirnac/vocallocal/Readme.md

 If transcript history or user authentication isn't working:
 - Verify your Firebase credentials are correct
-- Check that the Firebase database rules include the index on the `timestamp` field
+- Check that the Firebase database rules include the indexes on the `timestamp` field for all collections
+- If you see errors like `Index not defined, add ".indexOn": "timestamp", for path "/transcriptions/user@example,com"`, you need to update your Firebase security rules with the proper indexes
+- Follow the detailed instructions in the `firebase-functions/SETUP-GUIDE.md` file for setting up Firebase security rules
 - Ensure the Firebase collections are properly set up

 ### Port Already in Use